mzdyb/F5-BIG-IP/README.md

 ![alt text](files/F5_lab_drawing.png)

-We are configuring here http traffi load-balancing from client machine to two web servers.
+We are configuring here http traffic load-balancing from client machine to two web servers.
 When variable __persistence_enabled__ in configure_load_balancing role is set to ___false___ traffic from the client to web servers is load-balanced in round-robin fashion:
 ```
 [ansible-user@client ~]$ curl 10.0.0.10
 Hello World from web_server1